nautobot/nautobot/nautobot/docs/user-guide/administration/upgrading/from-v1/ipam-upgrade-guide.md

 ### Primary IPv4/IPv6 no longer unique

-On `Device` and `VirtualMachin`e objects, the `primary_ip4` and `primary_ip6` fields were changed from a one-to-one field--which is a foreign key with a uniqueness constraint--to a foreign key, dropping the uniquness constraint.
+On `Device` and `VirtualMachine` objects, the `primary_ip4` and `primary_ip6` fields were changed from a one-to-one field--which is a foreign key with a uniqueness constraint--to a foreign key, dropping the uniqueness constraint.

 This was necessary to support the case where the same `IPAddress` object may be assigned to one or more `Interface`/`VMInterface` objects, reducing the need to proliferate duplicate `IPAddress` objects merely for the purpose of facilitating `Interface`/`VMInterface` assignments.